rvashurin/polyscope/README.md

 - **Oracle**: removes data points in ascending order of the selected quality metric (optimal removal of the worst examples).

 The Y-axis is scaled to start just below the minimum metric value for better visual focus.

+## PRR Scores Table

+Under the rejection curves, PolyScope now displays a PRR scores table.
+Rows correspond to uncertainty estimation methods, and columns correspond to generation metrics.
+Each cell shows the normalized PRR at 0.5, extracted from the `metrics` key of the manager archive under the tuple `(sequence, method_name, metric_name, 'prr_0.5_normalized')`.